 As you follow the steps laid out here, you’ll be pursuing an entry-level Oregon real estate license, called a broker’s license.
 Here are the steps you’ll need to take to earn your Oregon real estate license and begin your new career.

-Before you can enroll in real estate classes, you need to create an eLicense account with the state.
+Before you can enroll in real estate classes, you need to create an eLicense account online with the state.
+You’ll need to provide some personal information such as your address and contact information.

 Fill out the real estate broker application through your eLicense account and pay the $300 fee.
 Once your request has been processed, you’ll receive an applicant ID number by email.
 You’ll need this number to sign up for prelicensing classes.